tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 {:refdef: style="text-align: center;"}
 ![](/images/2023/storytime/nailing2-opt.jpg)
 {: refdef}
-[TinyStories](https://arxiv.org/abs/2305.07759) is an amazing new Large Language Model or [LLM](https://www.techtarget.com/whatis/definition/large-language-model-LLM) showing what is possible with a small model.
-It's a LLM designed to make short stories, using a limited set of words and a small model size.
+[TinyStories](https://arxiv.org/abs/2305.07759) is an amazing new Large Language Model or [LLM](https://www.techtarget.com/whatis/definition/large-language-model-LLM) showing what is possible with a small model. its a LLM designed to make short stories, using a limited set of words and a small model size.
 The biggest version I could find was a 110 million parameter mode, normally these models are talked about in at least 10's of billions for the ones that you would want to run locally, and 100's of billions of parameters for ones you would want a larger company to be running on your behalf.

 Pairing this with [llama.cpp](https://GitHub.com/ggerganov/llama.cpp), we have a small model we can run on a Pi 4.